 - Grade 12 academic English, minimum of 65%

 - Written verification of a minimum of 50 hours of paid or volunteer work experience, preferably within the last three years, with individuals who are labeled with an intellectual disability.
 Sites may include group homes and residences; vocational training centres; special education classes; recreation and summer programs for individuals who have intellectual disabilities, or early learning centres working with children who have special needs.

-- Three letters of reference.
+- Three letters of reference, not from family members.
 One letter of reference must be from where the 50 hours of work or volunteer experience in the field was obtained, one must be from an employer and the third can be a personal reference.
 Friends or relatives may not serve as a reference.

 - Standard First Aid and CPR Level C from a recognized First Aid/CPR trainer